Skip to main content

 You can print out a voter registration card and mail it to your town office or city hall.
 If you can’t print one out, you can request to have your town office or city hall mail one to you.

-When you vote in person, you must show one form of ID.
-If you register by mail, you must provide copies of your ID.
-You can hand-deliver or mail your forms to city hall, or you can send them to the Secretary of State’s Office at the Division of Elections.
-Use proper postage and include a self-addressed stamped envelope.
+If you register by mail, you can hand-deliver or mail your forms to either City Hall or the Department of the Secretary of State’s Office at the Division of Elections.
+Make sure you use the proper postage and include a self-addressed stamped envelope.

-• Another valid photo ID
+• Any valid photo ID

 • Utility bill